MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 ## Getting started

-Add the Qdrant Vector Store connector nuget package to your project.
+Add the Qdrant Vector Store connector NuGet package to your project.

 ```dotnetcli
 dotnet add package Microsoft.SemanticKernel.Connectors.Qdrant --prerelease
 ```

-You can add the vector store to the dependency injection container available on the `KernelBuilder` or to the to the `IServiceCollection` dependency injection container using extention methods provided by Semantic Kernel.
+You can add the vector store to the dependency injection container available on the `KernelBuilder` or to the `IServiceCollection` dependency injection container using extention methods provided by Semantic Kernel.

 ```csharp
 using Microsoft.SemanticKernel;